darwinbeing/HPServerPSUHack/README.md

 ### Enable PSU
-Add a 330ohms resistor between Pin 33 and 36 to enable PSU.
+To activate the PSU, add a 330 ohm resistor between Pin 33 and 36.
 33: ENABLE#
 36: PRESENT
 ![alt text][image14]